MuyiwaAjiboye/Javascript_Simple_Quiz_Site/README.md

-# A simple Javascript site
+# A simple Javascript Quiz site